-LED lighting has made huge strides in areas that extend well beyond illuminating spaces throughout Scottsdale businesses.
+LED lighting has made huge strides in areas that extend well beyond illuminating spaces throughout [city] businesses.
 While the main purpose of the technology is to provide a cost-effective alternative to older, short-lived, energy-hungry lighting options, LEDs have also proven useful for lighting areas that don’t have access to power grids.
 They also offer an option for low-cost, UV disinfection that requires little energy to power.

 A team of researchers at Purdue University have also determined that LED lights in certain combinations can be as effective as sunlight for growing seeds.
-As this research continues, it could affect agriculture in Scottsdale and throughout the world.
+As this research continues, it could affect agriculture in [city] and throughout the world.

 From Concept To Seedlings

 The researchers attempted to grow a number of different plant species indoors without any natural sunlight.
 The eventual goal is to speed production time of the plants, but the current incarnation of the experiment was to determine how useful the technology would be for the process in general.

 The plants that were grown, according to the publication from Purdue Extension, were “ornamental seedlings”.
 While the outcome of the experiment at this point will assist in the commercial aspect of plant growth, it could make a huge difference for agriculture in the future as green space throughout [city] continues to shrink and concrete development expands.

 The experiment was completed in two ways.
 First LEDs were used to supplement sunlight in a greenhouse.
 Then, the experiment was replicated with the same types of plants using only LEDS in an otherwise dark environment.